jamesroutley/routley.io/recipes/starters.md

 - creme fraiche
 - 2 small beetroot per person

-Fillet and debone the mackrel.
+Fillet and debone the mackerel.
+Apply salt to the fillets and let lightly cure for ten minues.
+This forms a sticky pellicle to which smoke can adhere.
 Place tin foil on the base of a pan.
 Add wood chips or rice, and heat until it starts to smoke.
+Suspend the mackerel fillets over the smoke using a sheet of foil with holes poked in it.
+Cover and smoke for 20 mins, until the fish is cooked.
+Flake fish, and mix with creme fraiche.

+Serve with cooked beetroot.

 ## Turkish red lentil soup